Omarfadalla/Survival-Extreme/README.md

 no need to aim the player shoots automatically

-just try to run !
+just try to run from slimes !

 <img width="1480" height="1540" alt="CleanShot 2026-08-09 at 23 41 32@2x" src="https://github.com/user-attachments/assets/46ba2d16-b59d-4f59-8a34-04c2d68ad327" />

+## Problems I Faced and How I Solved Them:
+I didnt know how to use ui nodes so I checked out how to create a main menu so I tried and searched until I created a basic menu !!

 ## Deployment